 After working for the company for a couple of month, the owner offered Caitlin a full-time job when she graduated.
 She started as a marketing associate at the company that allowed her to learn on the job.
 Caitlin didn’t know how to shoot videos, her photoshop skills were iffy and she didn’t know anything about creating a YouTube marketing channel, but she was eager to learn, she thought outside the box and she was creative.

 As a liberal arts major, Caitlin also possessed the critical thinking, communication and writing skills to succeed.
 People complain that liberal arts major graduate with lower salaries, but what they fail to appreciate is that they catch up just like Caitlin has.

 There are many paths that can lead to success in life and a career and my daughter picked the path (a liberal arts college) that few choose.
-Like the Gallup research suggests, a student can experience success after graduating from any college or university and I agree, but I think it’s easier for a child at a college where the undergraduate experience is the No. 1 PRIORITY.
-This is definitely not the case at research universities.
+Like the Gallup research suggests, a student can experience success after graduating from any college or university and I agree.
+What’s important is making the most of wherever you end up!

 What you also don’t have to be is a 4.0 student!
 Caitlin, who has the best social IQ of any young person I know, didn’t graduate from college with honors.
 And while parents and students obsess about grades, GPAs aren’t going to be of any use — thank goodness – in careers.
 Employers want to know what you can do for them not what your transcript looks like.

 When Caitlin was a senior, Juniata’s president, who was big supporter of Caitlin’s, told me that my daughter had squeezed the absolute most out of her liberal arts education.
 I obviously agree and I couldn’t be prouder.